 Capco, the Earl’s Court developer, wants planning permission from the Council.
 It uses the same arguments as Greenhalgh and the Council to justify demolition and building thousands of flats for sale.

 “The estates suffer from discontinuous internal roads, awkward placing of buildings at odd angles and generous car parking.

 Twice the percentage of residents here suffer from social and economic dependence, low qualifications and limiting long term illness”.

 “North End Road is a disjointed and tired commercial street”.

 “The creation of a sustainable and balanced community has been hindered by the concentration of social and economic deprivation.
 The redevelopment of the area can create the desired socio-economic mix and balance.”

 Not Decent!
-Full Extracts from documents supplied by Hammersmith & Fulham Council in response to an Foi request from Andrew Slaughter MP
+Full Extracts from documents supplied by Hammersmith & Fulham Council in response to an FoI request made by Andy Slaughter MP

 11 February 2009 in the Conservative Home Blog